B2B Branding – All you need to know to get started

 Of course, this influences a lot on how others will think of your vendor, but it is far from being all.

 B2B branding includes also testimonials, partnerships, employee welfare, customer satisfaction, and many other factors.
-The core of any vendors’ brand lies in their mission and vision statement, describing what the company stands for and how they wish to contribute to their environment in general.
+The core of any vendor’s brand lies in its mission and vision statement, describing what the company stands for and how they wish to contribute to its environment in general.

 That is why your brand adds a lot to your merchandise value.
 We call this brand equity.